olsson-group/litmus-test-paper/README.md

 We provide a environment YAML file reflecting the conda environment used to generate the results.

 Some analysis scripts rely on the separate downloads:
- - Pre-processed molecular dynamics trajectories
+ - Pre-processed molecular dynamics trajectories (see below)
- - Serialized Bayesian MSM model (PyEMMA)
+ - Serialized Bayesian MSM model (PyEMMA) http://ftp.imp.fu-berlin.de/pub/solsson/model.pyemma.zip

 ## Citing these resources